Snowpipe Streaming Classic best practices¶

 A single Snowpipe Streaming client can open multiple channels to send data, but the client cost is only charged per active client.
 The number of channels does not affect the client cost.
 Therefore, we recommend using multiple channels per client for performance and cost optimization.

 Using the same tables for both batch and streaming ingestion can also result in reduced Snowpipe Streaming compute costs due to pre-empted file migration operations.
-If Automatic Clustering is also enabled on the same table that Snowpipe Streaming is inserting into, compute costs for file migration may be reduced.
-The clustering operation will optimize and migrate data in the same transaction.
+If Automatic Clustering is also enabled on the same table that Snowpipe Streaming is inserting into, compute costs for file migration might be reduced.
+The clustering operation optimizes and migrates data in the same transaction.

 Performance recommendations¶